 Renew Your Green Card or Apply for Naturalization?

-Per the USCIS (formerly the INS), if your Permanent Resident Card (Green Card) has less than six months of remaining validity, you must renew your Green Card prior to filing an application for naturalization (Form N-400).
+Per the U.S. Citizenship and Immigration Services (USCIS) (formerly the INS), if your permanent resident card (Green Card) has less than six months of remaining validity, you must renew your Green Card prior to filing an application for naturalization (Form N-400).
 You must submit a photocopy of your replacement Green Card when you apply to become a citizen.

 You can renew your Green Card by filing Form I-90, Application to Replace Permanent Resident Card.
 If your Green Card will not expire for at least another six months and you meet the requirements to apply for citizenship, then you may choose to apply for citizenship instead of renewing your Green Card.

 If you have lost your Green Card which is not expired, then you must apply for a replacement card by filing Form I-90.
 However, you do not need to wait to receive the new card before filing for naturalization.
 You should, however, wait until you receive the I-797 Receipt Notice for Form I-90 before you file the N-400 application.

 Once you submit the I-90 application to USCIS, you will receive an Application Receipt Notice with a receipt number and all other details regarding the interview and fingerprinting.
 As soon as you receive the Receipt Notice for the Form I-90, you can proceed to file your N-400 application.
 You should include a copy of the Receipt Notice with the N-400 application.